retpolanne/retpolanne.com/_posts/2023-07-01-the-return-of-renesas.markdown

 ## A simple workaround

 I've also found a quite simple workaround: to fiddle with the FW Download Lock register.
-This will run before any kernel modules load (even the ones on your mkinitcpio).
-Please change the PCI id for your card (mine is 06:00.0).
+This will run before any kernel modules load (even the ones on your mkinitcpio) and also before cryptsetup.
+Please change the PCI id for your card (mine is
+06:00.0).

 It's pretty simple, and can be set up on boot automatically: